Audi A1: A1 competition kits (2010–)

 The A1 competition kits include adhesive film decals, vibrant paint finishes, exterior add-on parts, and a matching interior, available under the Audi Genuine Accessories (AOZ) program.

 The 'competition kit Aerodynamic' includes a front spoiler lip, side sills, rear diffuser and – depending on the vehicle configuration – sport exhaust tips.
 Customers can also order a roof spoiler for the A1.

 The 'competition kit legends interior plus' includes Amalfi White body colour, front spoiler lip and rear diffuser in Begonia Red, legends graphics with gloss-black Number 1 on the hood and the doors, decorative bezels for the rearview mirror, air vents, door pull handles, centre console; black cloth floor mats with Begonia Red, Stone Gray and Gray Brown strips; colour accent on the leather sport steering wheel, gear shift lever and parking brake lever.

 The kits were available upon the vehicles' market launch.

 Competition kit R18 (2013–)

-Competition kit R18 is based on the look of Audi R18 e-tron quattro race car and has been reinterpreted for the Audi A1 as competition kit R18 gray and R18 red.
-A version of Audi A1 with competition kit R18 was unveiled in Wörthersee Tour 2013.
+The Competition kit R18 is based on the look of the Audi R18 e-tron quattro race car and has been reinterpreted for the Audi A1 as competition kit R18 gray and R18 red.
+A version of the Audi A1 with competition kit R18 was unveiled in Wörthersee Tour 2013.